richiehsiung/InstagramDMDeleterScript/README.md

 Scroll to the first message in the range of messages you want unsent

-run your cursor down the list until the message you want to start unsending from gets highlighted (you will see a box come up with "div.PaBnr.eFVJg" inside pointing outside your current window of view if your cursor is on a message outside of your scope of view), the number to the left of the colon is the index of the respective message in the Nodelist
+run your cursor (don't click) down the Nodelist until the message you want to start unsending from gets highlighted in the window (you will see a box come up with "div.PaBnr.eFVJg" inside pointing outside your current window of view if your cursor is currently on a message in the Nodelist outside of your scope of view), the number to the left of the colon is the index of the respective message in the Nodelist

 Scroll to the last message in the range of messages you want unsent